 Though it was late, I measured out a cup of laundry detergent and shoved the clothes robotically into our front loader.
 My mind was traveling through Africa, Washington, California, England, and other parts of the globe, smothering heaven with prayer requests.
 Lord, I am so burdened for _________.
 I can’t even imagine the suffering and […]

 Before there ever was an iPhone, Kodak, or DaVinci, God would give man stunning visuals of His glory, majesty, and deity in creation.
-David would write a song about what he learned concerning God one night; “When I look at Your heavens, the work of Your fingers, the moon and the stars, which You have set in place, what is […]
+David would write a song about what he learned concerning God one night; “When I look at Your heavens, the work of Your fingers, the moon and the stars, which You have […]

 I don’t think it’s an exaggeration to believe that everyone, at some time or another, has one of those days when everything seems about as easy as gum removal from a kids hair.
 After multiple attempts from Pinterest guarantees and YouTube demonstrations, you finally throw up your hands, grab the scissors, wipe the tears and […]

 I rolled my eyes at no one and went back to washing dishes.
 Though my eyes feasted on autumn splendor, muffled voices filled my ears and eclipsed the joy of what I was seeing.
 Many things can get this Irish blood percolating, but nothing like political debates.
-I have an easier time biting my lip with demolition drivers in […]
+I have an easier time biting my lip […]

 I closed my Bible and pushed aside cold coffee to retrieve the iPhone that had been out of my hand for over an hour.
 This thing.
 A blessing and a curse.
 You will not rule over me.
 I clicked on the hearts of every Instagram I saw, then popped up Twitter.
-That overly popular app where people have learned to squash […]
+That overly popular app […]

 I clip-clopped through the airport like a clumsy race horse shod with wooden shoes.
 People silently parted my way without any shouted apologies, horns or red carpet rollouts.
 My boots were warm but loud enough to reverberate their wooden soles as I sprinted through the concourse to reach my soon-departing flight.
 My gallop quickly slowed […]